-\item $\overline{CP}(f_{1,\infty},K,\varphi)=P(f_{1,\infty},K,\varphi)$. \end{enumerate} \end{theorem}
+\item[(4)] $\overline{CP}(f_{1,\infty},K,\varphi)=P(f_{1,\infty},K,\varphi)$. \end{enumerate} \end{theorem}

-In this paper, we denote the set of all Borel probability measures on $X$ by $\mathcal{M}(X)$.
-The immediate pressure distribution principle (see also \Cref{distribution}) provides a method for obtaining a lower bound of Pesin topological pressure.
-By \Cref{firsttheorem}, these conditions are also applicable to the packing topological pressure.
+The immediate distribution principle for Pesin topological pressure (see also \Cref{distribution}) provides a useful method for deriving lower bounds of the Pesin topological pressure.
+As illustrated in (2) of \Cref{firsttheorem}, these conditions are also applicable to the packing topological pressure.